isaiRDZA/Obsidian_notes/ML/Maths/Mathematics for Machine Learning.md

 		Luis S: That's what neural networks do they're just a bunch of matrices with activations in the middle that warp space.

 2. [[Calculus]]: [[Maximizing]] and [[minimazing]].
 		Bast majority of [[learning algorithms]] are creating by defining a cost function and minimizing it.
-When you can picture the [[gradient descent]] or [[adam]] derivatives in your head you're better able to tune the algorithm.
+When you can picture the [[ML/Neural Networks/gradient descent]] or [[adam]] derivatives in your head you're better able to tune the algorithm.

 3. [[Probability]]: Many times a model outputs a probability and probability can be used to train models.
 E.g. [[maximum likehood estimation]]